naninovel/docs/docs/guide/custom-actor-implementations.md

 * `ITextPrinterActor`
 * `IChoiceHandlerActor`

-Each actor interface can have multiple implementations; e.g. character actors currently have six built-in implementations: sprite, diced sprite, generic, layered, narrator and Live2D.
+Each actor interface can have multiple implementations; e.g. character actors currently have seven built-in implementations: sprite, diced sprite, generic, layered, narrator, Spine and Live2D.

 Actor implementation can be selected in the configuration managers accessible via `Naninovel -> Configuration` context menu.
 You can both change default implementation used for all the actors or set specific implementation per actor.
 To change default implementation, use `Default Metadata` property and to set specific ones, use an `Implementation` drop-down list in actor's configuration.